top of page

 2. Match the Trend to Your Brand Message

 Not every trend is meant for every business.
+Ask yourself:

 • Does this align with our brand personality?